bcit-ci/CodeIgniter/user_guide_src/source/database/db_driver_reference.rst

 		Lets you retrieve the transaction status flag to determine if it has failed.

-	.. php:method:: trans_depth()
+	.. php:method:: trans_active()

-                :returns:	The current transaction depth
+		:returns:	TRUE if a transaction is active, FALSE if not
-		:rtype:	int
+		:rtype:	bool

-		Lets you retrieve the transaction depth value which will be 1 or greater if a transaction is active.
+		Determines if a transaction is currently active.

 	.. php:method:: compile_binds($sql, $binds)